 In 2017 FOIL celebrated its 25th Anniversary.
 The organisation is led by practising lawyers, with a revolving one-year presidency.
 It has a permanent Chief Executive, drawn from a non-legal insurance industry background, who leads a small expert management team responsible for driving forward long-term strategy, maintaining the timely flow of essential information to members and handling all administration.
 To find out more, please visit: https://www.foil.org.uk

-APIL and FOIL have set up a working party to discuss various aspects of our members’ work, which have been affected during the coronavirus outbreak.
-We have agreed a set of best practices that we recommend members consider and adopt where possible.
-Download this short guide to find out more.
+A working party set up between APIL and FOIL has agreed a revised set of best practices that it is recommended their members consider and adopt where possible.
+Download this content to find out more.